SwagaRuney/Python-Projects/README.md

 # Python-Projects
-My projects that i create from my career center
+My projects that I create from my career center
+  *These are usually python 3.10-3.12 so*